kumbulanit/t-sql/tech company/untitled/Presentations/Module3_Theory_Presentation.md

 SELECT
     FirstName,
     LastName,
-    Salary,
+    BaseSalary,
-    ROUND(Salary * 1.05, 2) AS ProposedSalary,
+    ROUND(BaseSalary * 1.05, 2) AS ProposedSalary,
-    ABS(Salary - 50000) AS SalaryDifference,
+    ABS(BaseSalary - 50000) AS SalaryDifference,
     POWER(2, 3) AS PowerExample
 FROM Employees;
 ```